nixworks/public/news/2011/11/4/index.md

 ##### Bank of Canada
 ### [Bank of Canada governor Mark Carney is appointed chairman of the Financial Stability Board. ](/news/2011/11/4/bank-of-canada-governor-mark-carney-is-appointed-chairman-of-the-financial-stability-board.md)
-_Context: Bank of Canada, Mark Carney, Financial Stability Board_
+_Context: Financial Stability Board, Bank of Canada, Mark Carney_

 ##### Coal miner
 ### [Rescuers are working to save 57 coal miners trapped in Sanmenxia in China's Henan province. ](/news/2011/11/4/rescuers-are-working-to-save-57-coal-miners-trapped-in-sanmenxia-in-china-s-henan-province.md)